Brunette Bombshell Brooke Burke Sizzles In Topless Snap

-Brooke Burke has been flaunting her incredible body for decades, and she shows no signs of slowing down despite being 47 years of age now.
+Brooke Burke has been flaunting her incredible body for decades, and she shows no signs of slowing down, despite being 47 years old now.

 The brunette bombshell recently shared a sizzling hot photo on Instagram that had her followers drooling.
 In the shot, Burke rocked a pair of high-waisted black panties and nothing else.
 She crossed her arms strategically over her upper body, hiding most of her ample assets, although many followers were tantalized by the bits of her body that were visible.
 Her toned legs looked incredible in the shot, and she wore her hair down with bangs framing her face.
 She posed in front of a simple wood backdrop that allowed her beauty to truly shine in the picture.